Gelfand-Kirillov Dimensions of the Z-graded Oscillator Representations of $\mathfrak{o}(n,\mathbb{C})$ and $\mathfrak{sp}(2n,\mathbb{C})$: Introduction

 \section{Introduction}

-In 1960s, Gelfand-Kirillov \cite{Ge-Ki} introduced a quantity to measure the rate of growth of an algebra in terms of any generating set, which is now known as Gelfand-Kirillov dimension.
-In 1970s, Vogan \cite{Vogan-78} and Joseph \cite{Joseph-78} used the Gelfand-Kirillov dimension to measure the size of the infinite-dimensional modules.
-Gelfand-Kirillov dimension has been an important invariant in the theory of algebras over a field for the past forty years.
+Fifty years ago, Gelfand and Kirillov \cite{Ge-Ki} introduced a quantity to measure the rate of growth of an algebra in terms of any generating set, which is now known as Gelfand-Kirillov dimension.
+Since then the Gelfand-Kirillov dimension has become a very useful and powerful tool for people to measure the size of infinite-dimensional irreducible modules of Lie algebras and Lie groups.
+However, usually it is not easy to compute the Gelfand-Kirillov dimensions of explicit modules.